To be designated as a Qualified Supervisor for mental health counselor interns you must have completed the following:

-1. Four (4) years of clinical social work experience, two (2) years of which can be earned during a post-master’s clinical internship with the remaining two (2) years of experience earned post-licensure.
+- Five (5) years of clinical experience, two (2) years of which can be earned during a post-master’s clinical internship with the remaining three (3) years of experience earned post-licensure

 AND

-2. Have completed, subsequent to licensure as a clinical social worker, training in supervision in one of the following:
+- Completed, subsequent to licensure as a mental health counselor, training in supervision in one of the following:

 OR